wakululuu/tp/docs/UserGuide.md

 This allows workers to be reassigned to the same shift but under a different `ROLE`.
 Alternatively, the 2nd `reassign` command format listed below can be used to achieve this in a more efficient manner.
 * No reassignment will be made if there already exists a duplicate assignment in the McScheduler.
+* Each worker can **only be assigned to one `ROLE`** for a given shift. e.g. A worker cannot work as both chef and cashier for the same shift.

 Examples:
 * `reassign so/4 wo/1 sn/4 wn/2 r/Chef` Reassigns the 2nd worker on the worker list to the 4th shift on the shift list as a Chef.